 That wasn’t entirely Magento’s fault – but it’s based on the way our Magento site was set up.
 All of that data, all of that information – it was all stored on our own hosting server.
 If one area of the website security was weak, it opened up issues with critical pieces in our backend.

 Shopify solves this by hosting it entirely in their own environment.
 Everyone gets hacked – even Sony, but being in a more locked down environment can help protect you from small code instabilities that open your site up to malware and hackers.
-Shopify maintains PCI Level 1 Compliance – the same as your bank, and the way they’ve set up their platform, customer data isn’t stored on your crappy web hosting solution’s servers – it’s stored within Shopify’s ecosystem.
+Shopify maintains PCI Level 1 Compliance – the same as your bank, and the way they’ve set up their platform, customer data isn’t stored on your web VPS hosting solution’s server – it’s stored within Shopify’s ecosystem.

 Magento was infested with bugs.